doc-department/1107/system_components/self_authentication.md

 A user creates their own key (K) and password (W).
 A [salt][wikipedia-salt-crypto] (S) is derived (in a repeatable way) from the key and password.

-Then to generate a unique identifier, a hash is created from the concatenated keyword and the salt, H(U + S).
+Then to generate a unique identifier, a hash is created from the concatenated keyword and the salt, H(K + S).

 A Password Based Key Derivation File (PBKDF2) is used to strengthen the password.
 This is required as user selected passwords are commonly weak.